GabrielHall02/Wook-Scraper/README.md

 > You will have a folder named `/images` where the book images will be downloaded to.

+> A loggin file will also be created.
+So as a file with all the books that failed.

 ## DISCLAIMER
 This code is harmless.
 You will be 100% responsible for the usage of the information you get.